-Legumes – Lentils or Chickpeas
+Alternative Legumes – Lentils or Chickpeas

 They are relatively high in protein for a vegetable and contain dietary fiber to help promote and sustain healthy digestion.

 Despite this, there are a large number of formulas available that only contain a single type of legume.
 Find out more about this subject in our article Ingredient Splitting in Pet Food – Exposed.

-Therefore, if the reason you are looking to change formulas is to help prevent this, then a formula with alternative legumes such as Chickpeas and Lentils would be up to the task.
+Therefore, if the reason you are looking to change formulas is to help prevent this, then a formula with alternative legumes, such as Chickpeas and Lentils, would not be up to the task.

 Pumpkin & Squash

-Pumpkin is one great example of a high-quality carbohydrate ingredient that does see widespread use in some dog foods brands products.
+Pumpkin is one great example of a high-quality carbohydrate ingredient that does see widespread use in some dog food brands’ products.

 Pumpkin contains high levels of micronutrients such as Beta-Carotene and Potassium.
-It also contains Vitamin C and E which are essential for healthy skin.
+It also contains vitamins C and E, which are essential for healthy skin and eyes.
 Pumpkin also provides lots of dietary fiber, perfect for regulating a dog’s digestive system.

 Pumpkins are members of the Squash family of vegetables.
-While the use of Squash vegetables excluding Pumpkin is limited there is some limited use.
+While the use of Squash vegetables, excluding Pumpkin, is limited, there is some limited use.

 Starches – Sweet & Traditional Potatoes and Tapioca